 The series’ survival imitated the promising turn unfolding on-screen, where Meredith finally made it through her long illness with COVID.
-While viewers still have to wait and see what the finale has in store before theorizing about Season 18 and beyond, Craig Erwich, president of ABC Entertainment and Hulu Originals, told Deadline that “we will take Grey’s Anatomy for as long as we can.”
+While viewers still have to wait and see what the Season 18 finale has in store before theorizing about Season 19 and beyond, Craig Erwich, president of ABC Entertainment and Hulu Originals, told Deadline that “we will take Grey’s Anatomy for as long as we can.”
 So, there’s reason to be hopeful for much more Grey’s drama in the years ahead.

 As reported by the outlet, the Grey’s Season 18 renewal was announced alongside fellow ABC series black-ish and The Goldbergs.
 That said, only black-ish was confirmed to be ending after its upcoming TV season — giving fans more reason to believe that Grey’s could go on.

-Even though there are no official plans afoot just yet, there is still reason to hope for more Grey’s-related content in the near future.
+Even though there are no official plans afoot just yet, there is still reason to hope for more Grey’s content in the near future.
 According to Deadline, Vernoff recently signed a multi-year overall deal with ABC — the kind of agreement that portends more creative collaboration between the showrunner and her network, where she currently helms Grey’s alongside spinoff Station 19.

 From the viewers’ perspective, there is definitely room for a new series to accompany Grey’s, or succeed the show should it ever end... even though a Thursday without Grey’s sounds impossible at this point.
 A Japril spinoff set in Boston would be the most natural, fan-favorite option (Sarah Drew herself said it’s “not a bad idea” on Twitter), but virtually any character has the material to branch out, such as Jo and her upcoming switch to OBGYN.